 This is the full version - so if you've tried the free version (which contains most of what's here) and you enjoy it enough that you would like to support its past or future development (or just say thanks!), buy this to make a contribution.

-If it helps, this includes some extras that aren't in the free version:
+If it helps, this includes some extras that aren't in the free version of the simulator:

-A variety of races - currently F3F-style and cross-country (the free version has just one race).
+- A variety of races - F3F-style and cross-country (the free version has just one race).

-Planes: A Discus launched glider (Notos), Tigger (2.9m F3F slope racer), ASW15, "The Plank", magpie, and an electric version of the Neoslope.
+- Planes: Two discus launched gliders (including the Ypsi Notos), GeeBee R2, Tigger (2.9m F3F slope racer), ASW15, "The Plank", magpie, and an electric version of the Neoslope.
 Also a quadcopter/drone and a very fast/aerobatic control-line plane, the Peacemaker.

 There's now a forum for posting bugs, suggestions and general discussion at http://picasim.freeforums.org